-The purpose of this educational module is to present an overview of wound care for most chronic wounds.
-This is not meant to be an extensive or all inclusive course which details advanced wound therapies for the wound care specialist.
-Rather, it is to help the typical nurse or clinician (in any setting) to become more familiar with principles of good wound healing and provide a guide to wound dressings, thereby answering the age old question, what should I put on the wound?
-This module will also include pain management for wounds - an under-addressed clinical problem.
+This course is an overview of wound care basics for most typical chronic wounds.
+This course is not meant to be a comprehensive or all-inclusive course that details advanced wound therapies for the wound care specialist.
+Rather, it helps the clinician/nurse (in any setting) become more familiar with the basic principles of good wound healing.
+This module aims to provide an introductory guide to wound dressings, thereby answering the age-old question, "what should I put on the wound?"
+Also, this module includes a basic overview of pain management for wounds - an under-addressed clinical problem.

-A Health Technology Assessment (HTA) related to wound care management (Bradley, Cullum, & Sheldon, 1999) estimated the worldwide prevalence of wounds includes 40 to 50 million non-healing surgical wound, 8 to 10 million leg ulcers, 7 to 8 million pressure ulcers, and 7-10 million burn wounds.
-These numbers reflect that more people throughout the world have chronic, complex or non-healing wounds than the total US population with cardiovascular disease (approximately 15 million), asthma (18 million), or diabetes (10 million) (CDC - 2011 National Estimates - 2011 National Diabetes Fact Sheet - Publications - Diabetes DDT, n.d.).
-Chronic, complex or non-healing wounds represent a major health problem and a growing economic concern.
-To improve wound healing outcomes and decrease the number of chronic or non-healing wounds worldwide, evidence-based wound prevention and treatment strategies are necessary.
+Worldwide, millions of chronic wounds require treatment each year, resulting in a global dilemma with increased morbidity and healthcare costs.
+It has been estimated that more people throughout the world have chronic, complex, or non-healing wounds than the total US population with cardiovascular disease (approximately 15 million), asthma (18 million), or diabetes (29.6 million).1 Chronic, complex or non-healing wounds represent a major health problem and a growing economic concern.
+To improve wound healing outcomes and decrease the number of chronic or non-healing wounds worldwide, evidence-based wound prevention and treatment strategies are necessary.2

+Partial-thickness versus full-thickness wounds.
 When an alteration in skin integrity occurs, such as when a teenager falls from a skateboard and scrapes his/her knee, it results in a wound.
-If the wound extends only through the epidermis and perhaps involves part of the dermis (but does not involve subcutaneous tissue or underlying structures), it is considered a partial thickness wound.
-We expect this type of wound will heal by re-epithelialization, and likely will not scar.
-If the wound extends through the epidermis and the dermis, and includes subcutaneous tissue or underlying structures, it is considered a full thickness wound.
-We expect this type of wound to heal by a complex process resulting in scar tissue formation.
-The location of the wound determines the depth of tissue loss required to establish if a wound is a partial or full thickness wound.
-Some parts of the body (over the anterior shin, the knuckles of the hands, bridge of the nose, etc.) have very thin skin and do not have a significant amount of subcutaneous fat/tissue.
+Suppose the wound is superficial and extends only through the epidermis and perhaps involves the uppermost part of the dermis (but does not extend through the dermis or involve subcutaneous tissue or underlying structures).
+In that case, it is considered a partial-thickness wound.3 We anticipate this type of wound will heal by regenerating skin cells and re-epithelialization (superficial skin cells will migrate over the injury and "close the wound").
+This wound may not scar permanently.
+If the wound extends through the epidermis and the dermis and includes subcutaneous tissue or underlying structures, it is considered a full-thickness wound.
+We expect this type of wound to heal by the more complex four-step process listed above, ultimately resulting in scar tissue formation.
+The wound's location determines the depth of tissue loss required to establish if a wound is partially or fully-thick.3-5 Some parts of the body (over the anterior shin, the knuckles of the hands, bridge of the nose, eyelids, etc.) have very thin skin and do not have a significant amount of subcutaneous fat/tissue.
 A shallow wound over these areas would be a full-thickness wound though they may only extend 2mm deep (or less).
-Alternatively, wounds over the buttocks or fleshy parts of the body may be the same 2mm depth and yet remain partial thickness wounds, because they do not extend into subcutaneous tissue.
-Areas of the body such as the ears and bridge of the nose have cartilage directly covered by dermis and epidermis.
-Any wound that involves cartilage is a full thickness wound, even if it appears very superficial.
+Alternatively, wounds over the buttocks or fleshy parts of the body may be of a similar depth yet remain partial-thickness wounds because they do not extend through the dermis into subcutaneous tissue.
+Areas of the body, such as the ears and bridge of the nose, have cartilage directly covered by the dermis and epidermis.
+Any wound that involves cartilage is a full-thickness wound, even if it appears very superficial.3,6

-Wounds are said to be healing by primary intention if a linear wound (such as a surgical incision) is re-approximated (edges pulled together) and sutured, stapled, glued or taped together (without gaps).
-These wounds will typically form a healing ridge by post-operative day 5 in healthy individuals (Sussman & Bates-Jensen, 2007).
-This healing ridge is evidence of collagen deposition knitting the two separate wounded edges together resulting in a healed surgical site.
-In such a case, the skin at the wounded site should have the same tensile strength as surrounding tissue after healing has fully occurred.
+Wound healing intentions.
+Wounds are said to be healing by primary intention if a linear wound (such as a surgical incision) is re-approximated (edges pulled together) and sutured, stapled, glued, or taped together (without gaps) as an initial treatment approach.
+These wounds will typically form a "healing ridge" by post-operative (post-closure) day 5 in healthy individuals.5 This healing ridge is evidence of collagen deposition "knitting" the two separate wounded edges together, which will eventually result in a healed surgical site.
+In such a case, the skin at the wounded site should have the same tensile strength as surrounding tissue after the healing process is completed.
 This point is important to remember as we move on to discuss wounds that heal by secondary intention.

-Wounds are described as healing by secondary intention if they are left open to heal or fill in with new granulation tissue and finally close by re-epithelialization.
-Scar tissue in full thickness wounds that heal by secondary intention (or scar tissue formation) will continue to mature 12-18 months after complete closure of the wound opening.
-The tensile strength of the resulting scar tissue in the area of a wound healed by secondary intention will never reach more than 80% of the tensile strength of the surrounding tissue.
-Therefore, this will always be a weak spot, prone to breakdown before the surrounding tissue.
-Therefore, a full thickness pressure ulcer in a location likely exposed to repeated pressure such as the ischia or coccyx, which healed by secondary intention instead of flap closure, will be at greater risk of recurrence.
-This is one reason that surgeons prefer to create surgical skin flaps to close certain wounds such as clean, uncomplicated full thickness pressure ulcers in relatively healthy individuals (with the best chance of surgical healing), instead of leaving these wounds open to heal by secondary intention (Bryant & Nix, 2007).
+Full-thickness wounds are described as healing by secondary intention if they are left open to heal or "fill in" with new granulation tissue and finally close by re-epithelialization.
+Scar tissue in full-thickness wounds that heal by secondary intention (or scar tissue formation) will continue to mature 12-18 months after complete closure of the wound opening.
+The tensile strength of the resulting "scar tissue" in the area of a wound healed by secondary intention will never reach more than 80% of the surrounding tissue's tensile strength.
+Therefore, this will always be a "weak spot" in skin integrity, prone to breakdown before the surrounding tissue.
+Therefore, a full-thickness pressure ulcer in a location likely exposed to repeated pressure such as the ischia or coccyx, which healed by secondary intention instead of flap closure, will be at greater risk of recurrence.
+This is one reason that surgeons prefer to create surgical skin flaps to close certain wounds such as clean, uncomplicated, full-thickness pressure ulcers in relatively healthy individuals (with the best chance of surgical healing), instead of leaving these wounds open to heal by secondary intention.4-5

-On the other hand, full thickness wounds which are initially sutured closed, then re-opened (or left open at the start) for awhile and finally sutured, stapled, glued or taped closed again, are said to be closed by tertiary closure.
+On the other hand, full-thickness wounds that are initially sutured closed, re-opened (or left open at the start) for a while, and finally sutured, stapled, glued, or taped closed again, are said to be closed by tertiary closure.
 These wounds heal by a combination of scar tissue formation and surgical wound healing.
-Therefore, their suture lines may or may not reach the tensile strength of the surrounding tissue, depending on the amount of scar tissue formation (Bryant & Nix, 2007; Sussman & Bates-Jensen, 2007).
+Therefore, their suture lines may or may not reach the surrounding tissue's tensile strength, depending on the amount of scar tissue formation.5

-The typical needs of the uncomplicated ACUTE wound are:
+The typical needs of the uncomplicated ACUTE wound in a healthy individual include:

-In contrast to acute wounds, any wound that does not follow the expected pathway to healing is a chronic wound.
-Chronic wounds most often get stuck in the inflammatory phase of healing, resulting in delayed wound healing, and often, persistent edema, redness and pain (Baranoski & Ayello, 2004; Bryant & Nix, 2007; Schultz et al., 2003; Sussman & Bates-Jensen, 2007).
+In contrast to acute wounds, any wound that does not follow the expected orderly pathway to healing is chronic.
+Chronic wounds most often get "stuck" in the inflammatory phase of healing, resulting in delayed wound healing, and often, persistent edema, redness, and pain.2-5

-Inflammation in chronic wounds typically starts as it does in acute wounds: wounding bleeding → clotting cascade → release of cytokines → edema, warmth, redness, pain.
-However, unlike acute wounds, in a chronic, complex or recalcitrant wound, the expected pathway to healing stops here and never progresses out of a chronic inflammatory state.
-The presence of biofilm, or overwhelming infection; malnutrition; immune suppression; certain medications and a variety of other factors can contribute to a wound remaining in a chronic inflammatory state.
-Chronic wounds get stuck in the inflammatory phase of wound healing.
+Inflammation in chronic wounds typically starts as it does in acute wounds: wounding, bleeding, clotting cascade, release of cytokines, edema, warmth, redness, pain.
+However, unlike acute wounds, in a chronic, complex, or recalcitrant wound, the expected pathway to healing stops here and never progresses out of a chronic inflammatory state.
+The presence of biofilm, or overwhelming infection; malnutrition; immune suppression; certain medications, and various other factors can contribute to a wound remaining in a chronic inflammatory state.
+Chronic wounds get 'stuck' in the inflammatory phase of wound healing.2,5,7